-As Cartrack's mobility open eco system platform allows for seamless integration into third party systems, Karooooo Logistics has been working with Cartrack to address the challenges of last-mile delivery through an integrated offering.
+As Cartrack's mobility open eco system platform allows for seamless integration into third party systems, Karoooo Logistics has been working with Cartrack to address the challenges of last-mile delivery through an integrated offering.
 Karooooo Logistics simplifies transport operations and helps mitigate the risks associated with logistics, specifically in relation to meeting tight delivery timeframes.
 Cartrack customers are now able to manage their own fleets and workflows, interact with specialist courier companies, as well as a network of vetted crowd-sourced drivers, thus enabling them to efficiently scale their e-commerce business, deliveries and general logistic needs.
 The platform allows enterprises and transporters to plan and allocate their loads, access real-time tracking and proof of delivery with automated payments.

-Purple Rain Properties (Pty) Ltd ("Purple Rain"): In February 2022, the group acquired 100% of the shares and voting interest in Purple Rain for a nominal consideration of ZAR 100 which equaled the net asset value and issued share capital of Purple Rain at the time.
-See Note 28 to the accompanying consolidated financial statements included elsewhere in this annual report for further information.
+Purple Rain Properties (Pty) Ltd ("Purple Rain"): In February 2022, the Group acquired 100% of the shares and voting interest in Purple Rain for a nominal consideration of ZAR 100 which equaled the net asset value and issued share capital of Purple Rain at the time.